COALAIP/specs/README.md

 ![](media/lccrrmassertionexample2.png)

-As changing any of the objects values of key would provoce a change in the object's IPLD hash and since mutating data is not possible anyways, we could also simply point the assertion to the object itself.
-However then, we'd probably lose valuable meta data and it would be difficult to find out why an object was flagged fasly by an asserter.
+As changing any of the objects values of key would provoke a change in the object's IPLD hash and since mutating data is not possible anyways, we could also simply point the assertion to the object itself.
+However then, we'd probably lose valuable meta data and it would be difficult to find out why an object was flagged by an asserter.